-She began her career in October 2005 with the launch of her first web TV series Kitkast.
-The show was an instant success and quickly shot to the top of the iTunes podcast charts.
-In May 2006, she launched sci-fi comedy series Galacticast, which garnered five Vloggie awards and three Parsec nominations.
-The show went viral on YouTube with episode “Heat Fozzy” getting over 1.4 million views, and with that success she founded new media production company 8Bit Brownies Inc. in November 2006 with her partner Rudy Jahchan.
-In June 2007 they added A Comicbook Orange to their production slate and licensed the comic book review show to New York new media company Next New Networks for two seasons.
-The show relaunched independently in 2009, was nominated for Best Hosted Web Series in the 2010 Streamy Awards, and won for Best Web Original Non-Fiction in the 2010 Best of Clicker Awards.
-In 2010, she produced Project: Comic-Con for Sony Network Entertainment, available in the PlayStation Store and on the PlayStation YouTube channel.
-She also hosted Pulp Secret Live at Comic-Con and produced Pulp Secret Confessions as mini series for Next New Networks in 2007.
+She began her career in October 2005 with the launch of her first web series Kitkast, which quickly shot to the top of the iTunes podcast charts.
+In May 2006, she launched sci-fi sketch comedy show Galacticast which garnered many awards and went viral with episode “Heat Fozzy” getting over 1.5 million views, while the complete series obtained over 13 million views.
+In June 2007 she launched A Comicbook Orange and licensed the comic book review show to Next New Networks (now YouTube Next Lab) for two seasons.
+The show relaunched independently in 2009, and in 2010 she produced Project: Comic-Con for Sony, which streamed in the PlayStation Store and on the PlayStation YouTube channel.

 In August 2007, she started writing about her expertise in web video by contributing to The Guardian (UK).
-She has written about the legal struggles of web video content creators to build a solid industry, and the need to develop community and business models to overcome the clash of traditional media.
-She often speaks about these experiences at conferences, including the prestigious annual South by Southwest (SXSW) conference and the San Diego Comic-Con.
+She has written about the legal struggles of independent web video content creators to build a solid industry, and the need to develop community and business models to overcome the clash of traditional media.
+She often speaks about her experiences at conferences, including the South by Southwest (SXSW) conference and the San Diego Comic-Con.

-A graduate of McGill University with a BA in East Asian Studies, McKinnon also has a diploma in Communications (Film) from Dawson College and studies improv at IO West in Hollywood.
-Whatever time she has leftover is probably spent modeling, watching and re-watching countless movies, or playing video games like Red Dead Redemption, on which she proudly attained 100% completion.
+A graduate of McGill University with a BA in East Asian Studies, McKinnon also has a diploma in Communications (Film) from Dawson College, studied Meisner technique with acting coach Iris Klein and improv at IO West in Hollywood.
+Whatever time she has leftover is probably spent memorizing lines with Wolfie, tending to her urban garden, or playing video games.
 A huge supporter of micro-loan organization Kiva, she has also led charity fundraisers for Child’s Play and Movember.